Fort Bragg Military Article 128b UCMJ – Domestic Violence & Strangulation Defense Lawyers 2026 FAQ

 A disciplinary measure used within the military that does not involve a formal court-martial, often used for less severe offenses but still impacting a service member’s record.

-When defending against domestic violence allegations under Article 128b at Fort Liberty, service members have options ranging from negotiation and plea agreements to full court-martial defense.
+When defending against domestic violence allegations under Article 128b at Fort Bragg, service members have options ranging from negotiation and plea agreements to full court-martial defense.
 Each approach has advantages and risks, and selecting the most appropriate strategy depends on the case facts and desired outcomes.

 Situations Where a Limited Defense Approach May Be Appropriate: